Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Forgiving debt as a strategic action

-The Price of Anarchy/Stability notions provide indications regarding the extent to which the individual objectives of the banks and the objective of the regulator are (not) aligned.
-We, here, introduce a new notion that we use to measure the discrepancy between the systemic liquidity of the original network (no edge removal) and that of worst (best) Nash equilibrium.
-We call this the \emph{Effect of Anarchy, (Stability, respectively)} and define it as follows.
+\textbf{\mk{The Effect of Anarchy/Stability.}} We introduce a new notion that we use to measure the discrepancy between the systemic liquidity of the original network (no edge removal) and that of worst (best) Nash equilibrium.
+We call this the \emph{Effect of Anarchy, (Stability, respectively)} and \mk{use it as an indication of the (positive or negative) effect that strategic behaviour can have on the original network, in contrast to the ``Price of'' measure which indicates the extent to which the individual objectives of the banks and the objective of the regulator are (not) aligned.
+The Effect of Anarchy, (Stability, respectively) is defined} as follows.
+For a given network $\fn$, we have

+The Effect of Anarchy (Stability, respectively) of a given class of networks is determined by the Effect of Anarchy (Stability, respectively) of the network in that class that demonstrates the maximum multiplicative distance of the worst (best, respectively) equilibrium from the original network in terms of liquidity, call that the \emph{extreme} network.
+The Effect of Anarchy (Stability, respectively) of a given class of networks can be positive or negative depending on whether the respective equilibria admit better or worse liquidity than the original network.

+The Positive Effect of Anarchy (Stability, respectively) of a given class of networks is equal to the inverse of the Effect of Anarchy (Stability, respectively) of the extreme network among all networks in the class whose worst (best, respectively) equilibrium is better than the original in terms of liquidity.
+For example, if a network in a given class has liquidity equal to $1$ with no edge-removals, and the worst (best, respectively) equilibrium admits total liquidity equal to $2$, we say that that class of networks has a Positive Effect of Anarchy (Stability, respectively) of at least $2$.

+The Negative Effect of Anarchy (Stability, respectively) of a given class of networks is equal to the Effect of Anarchy (Stability, respectively) of the extreme network among all networks in the class whose worst (best, respectively) equilibrium is weakly worse than the original in terms of liquidity.
+For example, if a network in a given class has liquidity equal to $1$ with no edge-removals, and the worst (best, respectively) equilibrium admits total liquidity equal to $1/2$, we say that that class of networks has a Negative Effect of Anarchy (Stability, respectively) of at least $2$.

 We investigate properties of Nash equilibria in the edge-removal game with respect to their existence and quality, while we also address computational complexity questions under different assumptions on whether default costs and/or cash injections apply.
 Our results on the Effect of Anarchy of edge removal games imply that, rather surprisingly, in the presence of default costs even the worst Nash equilibrium can be arbitrarily better than the original network in terms of liquidity.
 However, the situation is reversed in the absence of default costs, where we observe that the original network can be considerably better in terms of liquidity than the worst equilibrium; in line with similar Price of Anarchy results.
 We begin with some results for the basic case, that is, without default costs; recall that we do not refer to default costs in the statements for results holding for $\alpha=\beta=1$.